 FTM Top Surgery Journal Articles

-NEW!
 Health impact of chest binding among transgender adults: a community-engaged, cross-sectional study.

 Sarah Peitzmeier, Ivy Gardner, Jamie Weinand, Alexandra Corbet, Kimberlynn Acevedo.
 Culture, Health & Sexuality, May 2016.